wu-qing-157/Rogue-Mx/README.md

 ```shell script
 gradlew.bat installDist
 ```
-and the result will be installed in `build/install/Mx-Compiler`.
+and the result will be installed in `build/install/Rogue-Mx`.

-JDK 11 are used for development.
-JDK >= 1.8 should be okay for build.
+_JDK 11_ are used for development. _JDK >= 1.8_ should be okay for build.

 There is also another version in submodule _submit_, which can be built offline with local resources in the judge docker.